The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 The Red Stables

-On other days, eat at the lovely cafe in good old Benjamin's former stable.
+On other days, eat at the lovely cafe in an old stable.
 The food here is really fresh and tasty.
 Bathrooms here too.
-There's often art exhibitions on too and you can see a model of the former mansion that was on the estate until it burned down in 1943.
-Someone wasn't happy with a bad pint of Guinness.

 The Rose Garden